Frequently Asked Questions

 Can I complete one application (including a transcript, EFC information, personal statement, letters of recommendation) to apply for more than one scholarship listed?

 Yes!
-You may be able to apply for several scholarship programs by completing one form.
+You may be able to apply for several scholarship opportunities by completing one form.
 Some scholarships may require additional information, so make sure to read the brief information about each scholarship and click ‘apply’ for those scholarships for which you are eligible and want to be considered.

 Do I have a better chance if I fill my application out sooner?